Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Abstract

 \section{Abstract}

-Thermal infrared imaging captures skin temperature changes driven by autonomic regulation and can potentially provide contactless estimation of electrodermal activity (EDA), heart rate (HR), and breathing rate (BR).
-While visible-light methods address HR and BR, they cannot access EDA, a standard marker of sympathetic activation.
-This paper characterises the extraction of these three biosignals from facial thermal video using a signal-processing pipeline that tracks anatomical regions, applies spatial aggregation, and separates slow sudomotor trends from faster cardiorespiratory components.
-For HR, we apply an orthogonal matrix image transformation (OMIT) decomposition across multiple facial regions of interest (ROIs), and for BR we average nasal and cheek signals before spectral peak detection.
-We evaluate 288 EDA configurations and the HR/BR pipeline on 31 sessions from the public SIMULATOR STUDY 1 (SIM1) driver monitoring dataset.
-The best fixed EDA configuration (nose region, exponential moving average) reaches a mean absolute correlation of $0.40 \pm 0.23$ against palm EDA, with individual sessions reaching 0.89.
-BR estimation achieves a mean absolute error of $3.1 \pm 1.1$\,bpm, while HR estimation yields $13.8 \pm 7.5$\,bpm MAE, limited by the low camera frame rate (7.5\,Hz).
-We report signal polarity alternation across sessions, short thermodynamic latency for well-tracked signals, and condition-dependent and demographic effects on extraction quality.
-These results provide baseline performance bounds and design guidance for thermal contactless biosignal estimation.
+Human-machine interfaces in industrial automation need sensing modules that can monitor not only what operators do, but also their physiological state.
+This is important in factories, vehicles, machinery cabins, and human-robot collaboration, where workload, stress, fatigue, or reduced attention can affect safety and decision-making.
+RGB-based monitoring is limited by low light, shadows, and privacy concerns, while thermal infrared imaging captures skin temperature dynamics without visible illumination.
+This paper studies thermal video as a contactless computer vision modality for estimating electrodermal activity (EDA), heart rate (HR), and breathing rate (BR), with the long-term goal of supporting adaptive human-machine interfaces and operator-state awareness.
+We propose a signal-processing pipeline that tracks facial anatomical regions, aggregates thermal signals, and separates slow sudomotor (sweat-gland-related) trends from faster cardiorespiratory components.
+HR is estimated using orthogonal matrix image transformation (OMIT) across multiple facial regions, while BR is estimated from nasal and cheek thermal signals using spectral peak detection.
+The study reports a unified characterization of 288 ROI--method configurations against synchronized contact references with lag-tolerant metrics.
+The evaluation uses 31 sessions from the public SIMULATOR STUDY 1 (SIM1) driver monitoring dataset.
+The best fixed EDA configuration reaches a mean absolute correlation of $0.40 \pm 0.23$ against palm EDA, with individual sessions reaching $0.89$.
+BR estimation achieves $3.1 \pm 1.1$\,bpm mean absolute error, while HR estimation yields $13.8 \pm 7.5$\,bpm MAE, partly limited by the $7.5$\,Hz thermal camera frame rate.
+The results show that thermal video can provide useful respiratory and sudomotor cues, while also revealing limitations caused by region selection, polarity changes, latency, and subject variability.
+These findings provide a baseline design guidance for thermal computer vision as an auxiliary sensing layer in adaptive industrial HMI systems.
+The code is available at: \href{https://github.com/Multimodal-Sensing-Lab/oulu-human-thermal-sensing}{https://github.com/Multimodal-Sensing-Lab/oulu-human-thermal-sensing}.